-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status .59 4/23/2020 Barbara Barrigan- Parrilla For the Port of Stockton, if the DCA is going to use electric barges etc., we need to work together to push the Port to being a clean Port.
+D# D Date Requester Questions/Comments Response Responder Date Responded Response Status 59 4, 1/23/2020 Barbara Barrigan- Parrilla For the Port of Stockton, if the DCA is going to use electric barges etc., we need to work together to push the Port to being a clean Port.
 We need the jobs in SJ County, and many fine people are part of Port leadership.
 They are community oriented, but they do things oddly, like not publish or notify the public about EIRs for Port expansion.
 If this project comes to pass, community benefits to offset construction impacts should focus on modernizing the Port of Stockton and making it a model, clean Port.
 I will again address Port concerns with this project when I discuss water quality and HABs in a later point.
-Gwen Buchholz 5/27/2020 For Future Discussion .60 4/23/2020 Barbara Barrigan- Parrilla There are studies of the impact of blowing peat soils on communities of color and lung disese in South Stockton from the mid-20th century.
+Gwen Buchholz 5/27/2020 For Future Discussion 60 4, 1/23/2020 Barbara Barrigan- Parrilla communities of color and lung disese in South Stockton from the mid-20th century.
 Blowing peat causes lung disease and soils with Chromium 6 are a double threat.
-I know in a prior meeting Kathryn, you said, that we should assume that you will follow best practices.
-What would be helpful would be a good description of what containment looks like.
-Explain it to us the plans for that so that we can train groups to be active citizen monitors.
-The project could very well outlive some of us.
-Let's make sure that Delta residents can watch and know that things are being done right, and can report properly and factually if things go wrong.
-The more the public knows the better.
-This has been a big lesson of COVID19.
-More information alleviates fear because the public can monitor what is happening in a factual way.
+I know in a prior Excavated peat soils would be placed in previously excavated holes on the construction site and covered with non-peat soil material present on the construction site, including RTM or topsoil.
+This method would reduce greenhouse gas emissions from the peat soils and minimize the peat dust from leaving the construction site.
 Gwen Buchholz 5/27/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.61 4/23/2020 Barbara Barrigan- Parrilla on each side of the proposed South Delta pumping operations.
-I cannot imagine how any of them could handle living and farming anywhere around that construction zone, even if they are on the opposite side of the proposed construction sites.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.61 4/23/2020 Barbara Barrigan- Parrilla I cannot imagine how any of them could handle living and farming anywhere around that construction zone, even if they are on the opposite side of the proposed construction sites.
 Please work with care with them.
 Do right by them.
-All the air Use of construction methods to reduce dust from leaving the construction site would be implemented at all construction areas.
+All the air quality comments above apply to them, as they are mostly Use of construction methods to reduce dust from leaving the construction site would be implemented at all construction areas.
 Slurry walls or diaphragm walls would be constructed at the intake, tunnel shaft, pumping plant, and forebay construction sites prior to major excavations to isolate the construction site from the adjacent surface water and groundwater.
 These methods would protect wells used by homes and farming operations during dewatering activities.
 Groundwater and surface water monitoring also would occur.
 5/27/2020 Responded